 About Us

-Our 10 Year History by the Numbers (as of Nov 2020)
+Our First 10 Years!
+History by the Numbers (Nov 2020)

 The Lake Traverse Animal Rezcue began in South Dakota in November 2010, when it was announced that there would be a ban on dogs in tribal housing.
 Our volunteers petitioned the Tribal Council and prevented the ban from taking place.
 We knew that there was a long-term need for animal rescue in the community to keep the animal population healthy and keep the number of animals under control.